Is Jenelle Evans Engaged? ‘Teen Mom’ Star Shows Off A Ring As She Preps For Baby No. 3

 She also praised Eason for being a great father figure.
 “Every family needs a good father to anchor it,” she shared.

-Evans first two boys were with ex-boyfriend Andrew Lewis and Nathan Griffith.
+Evans’ first two boys were with ex-boyfriend Andrew Lewis and Nathan Griffith.
 She has not commented on her future on the reality show, which is currently in production.

 The new season of Teen Mom 2 is expected to premiere sometime in 2017.